OverGravy/FastlaneFury/README.md

 - There will be a menu to change some option.
 - Car will have a much realistic movement.
 - There will be a menu to change some option about the car and visualization.
+- There will be different type of veicle and by loading data from a file there will be different veicle with different statistics.

 # Actual problem